ImageMagick/Usage-Markdown/filter/index.md

 #### Cylindrical Lanczos Filter {#lanczos_cylindrical}

-Now as discussed above "[`Lancoz`](#lanczos)" is normally defined as a '*Sinc()*' function used both the weighting and windowing of the filter.
+Now, as discussed above "[`Lanczos`](#lanczos)" is normally defined as a '*Sinc()*' function used both the weighting and windowing of the filter.

-But when used as a EWA cylindrical filter, BOTH of the weighting functions will be replace by the '*Jinc()*' function.
+But when used as a EWA cylindrical filter, BOTH of the weighting functions will be replaced by the '*Jinc()*' function.
-That is not only is the weighting function replaced (as it is for the other linear windowed filters), but it also replaces the windowing function, producing a Jinc windows Jinc weighting function.
+That is, not only is the weighting function replaced (as it is for the other linear windowed filters), but it also replaces the windowing function, producing a Jinc windows Jinc weighting function.

-As such a 'Cylindrical Lanczos' will select a "Jinc windowed Jinc" with the same number of lobes (default 3).
+As such, a 'Cylindrical Lanczos' will select a "Jinc windowed Jinc" with the same number of lobes (default 3).
-This technique was first advocated by Andreas Gustafsson, in thesis on [Interactive (Local) Image Warping](http://www.gson.org/thesis/warping-thesis.pdf) (page 24).
+This technique was first advocated by Andreas Gustafsson, in his thesis on [Interactive (Local) Image Warping](http://www.gson.org/thesis/warping-thesis.pdf) (page 24).
 He specifically used a 2-lobed Cylindrical Lanczos (Jinc windowed Jinc) filter which he named '`Lanczos2D`' (see next).
 This was simply an obvious extension for the planar (EWA) situation.
 Hence the use of the same name.